pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/Basics/Primer-and-Probe-design.md

 For singleplex detection (one target at a time), you can use a DNA intercalating dye like EvaGreen, where probes aren’t necessary, and primers alone suffice.
 However, for multiplexing, it’s recommended to develop primer-probe pairs from the outset.

-**Tools for Primer and Probe Design**
+**Tools for Primer and Probe Desgn**

 The most well-known online tool for primer sequence development is [Primer3Plus](<https://www.primer3plus.com/index.html>).
 Paste your target locus sequence, set optimal amplicon sizes (60–200 bp; the shorter the amplicon - the better the reaction efficiency), and ensure:

   - Primer Tm ≤ 65°C
   - GC content: 40–60%
   - Avoid excessive G/C repeats.

 Recommended Primer3Plus Settings: